DDihanov/musiQ/README.md

 This application is meant to be a musical library for anyone who might enjoy having a cool app, which fetches information fast and accurate from a reliable musical site, with up-to-date information about artists, albums and songs.
-The program is very versatile, because it makes use of all the features the last.fm API provides such as top artists, top songs, top songs, top songs per artist, top artists by geographical region etc...
+The program is very versatile, because it makes use of all the features the last.fm API provides such as top artists, top songs, top songs per artist, top artists by geographical region etc...

 The current version is still alpha.